Create a SCIM integration using AIW

 - Import New Users and Profile Updates — This option populates the Settings > To Okta page.
 You can specify the details of how Okta imports new users and user profile updates.
 For details on importing people, see Import users.

 - Push New Users — This option populates the Settings > To App page, and contains settings for all the user information that flows from Okta into your SCIM app.
-For details, see Provisioning in applications.
+For details, see Provisioning.

 - Push Profile Updates — This option populates the Settings > To App page, and contains settings for all profile information that flows from Okta into your SCIM app.
-For details, see Provisioning in applications.
+For details, see Provisioning.

 - Push Groups — This option populates the Settings > To App page, and contains settings for all group information that flows from Okta into your SCIM app.
 For details, see About Group Push.